Can what I eat & drink really affect my mood?

 Nutritional Therapy is not an alternative to seeing your GP.
 It is advised that you visit your GP in respect of any new and persistent symptoms, in order to obtain a diagnosis and possible treatment.
 Nutritional Therapy is a complementary discipline that can help support your health and assist you to manage long-term conditions, often alongside your GP

-What is a Wellness KICKSTART session?
+What is a Wellness Kickstart Call?

 ‘Kickstart’ is defined as ‘to give new energy to something’.
 And this is exactly what will happen during our session.

 I will provide you with a confidential, judgement-free space to focus on what it is that is getting in the way of you feeling your very best.
 I will help you consider your next steps to resolve or improve your current situation.
-This will include at least one (usually more) specific action(s) that you can implement immediately.

 However, if I think you may benefit from my services (and you want to hear about them), I can tell you more and answer any questions you have.
 You can read more about how I work here.